By registering, you will receive our email newsletters and advertising promotions. You may unsubscribe at any time.

 Instead of gaining additional weight and further jeopardizing one’s health, proactive individuals are encouraged to rid themselves of the physical and emotional burden of obesity for good with the expert guidance and advanced clinical care provided by Cenegenics’ weight loss solutions.

 By completing an Elite Health Evaluation and engaging in comprehensive care provided by Cenegenics physicians and clinical staff, average patients commonly observe a 30% reduction in body fat within the first year.
 Candidates for bariatric surgery with a BMI 35 or higher would likely see a reduction in body in excess of the 30% experienced by average Cenegenics patients.
-Additionally, comorbidities such as elevated blood pressure, dyslipidemia, type 2 diabetes, sleep apnea, chronic inflammation, and other conditions are significantly reduced and managed with Cenegenics treatment.
+Additionally, Cenegenics treatment can significantly reduce and manage comorbidities such as:

 After assessing the risks associated with invasive weight loss surgeries, many individuals find themselves asking: Is there a better alternative?
 What is the best way to lose weight?
 And, how can I reduce my body fat safely?

 Cenegenics’ team of physicians provides comprehensive services to address these issues.
 Their medical experts take an all-encompassing approach to wellness to understand the precise factors that contribute to obesity in each individual.
 From there, tailored treatment programs are developed to spur results in a way that works best according to the body’s unique metabolic factors.

 Cenegenics is a U.S.-based healthcare company focused on delivering 100% personalized, physician-developed age management solutions in the areas of improved sleep and cognition, enhanced energy levels, and weight loss.